-Wholeness is the second elephant in the china shop of organisational learning, and should not be considered in separation from the first one, complexity (see part II).
+Wholeness is the second elephant in the room of organisational learning, and should not be considered in separation from the first one, complexity (see part II).
 In fact, both elephants are so much connected that they are sometimes referred to as the fifth discipline.

 Continuing the discussion with my colleagues on how to act in a complex environment, their first reaction was: how can we fully grasp the dynamics of the environment in which we work if farmers are not fully open about any other engagements they may have besides their commitment to the cooperative?
 How unfair of them!